Meaning of Capital Budgeting

 - “The capital budgeting generally refers to acquiring inputs with long-term returns”. – Richards & Greenlaw

 - “Capital budgeting involves the planning of expenditure for assets, the returns form which will be realized in future time periods”. – Milton H. Spencer

-The long-term activities are those activities that influence firms’ operation beyond the one-year period.
+Long-term activities are those activities that influence firms’ operations beyond a one-year period.
 The basic features of capital budgeting decisions are: